rust-lang/surveys/surveys/2022-annual-survey/questions.md

 >
 > Same justification as the question about nightly but for beta.

-### In which ways do you install Rust?

-Type: select all that apply (optional)

-- Rustup (where Rustup is installed from rust-lang.org or you built it from source)
-- Rustup (where Rustup is installed using any package manager)
-- Linux distribution package
-- Homebrew
-- Official rust-lang.org tarballs
-- Official Windows .msi installers
-- Official macOS .pkg installers
-- From source
-- Other (open response)

-> **justification**
->
-> Since many of these sources are not under project control, it can be hard to know where
-> people are getting their Rust compiler from.

 ### Which editor or IDE setup do you use with Rust code on a regular basis?

 Type: select all that apply (optional)